n8willis/kernall/README.md

 AutoSpace by Andres Torresi of Huerta Tipográfica is an add-on for the Glyphs font editor.
-It has been demonstrated in several widely shared online videoes, but has not yet been formally released.
+It has been demonstrated in several widely shared online videos, but has not yet been formally released.

 [Spacing Macro](http://www.impallari.com/projects/overview/spacing-macro) by Pablo Impallari is a macro for FontLab.
 It is based on discussions